 With special thanks for their input to Smith Square Partners, corporate finance advisers to investors, management teams and non-executive directors on acquisitions, sales, capital raisings and restructurings.

 Is this brief too brief?
 Do you need any help with your next acquisition or sale?
-Expert legal advice is on hand from MJ Hudson’s M&A team.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Expert legal advice is on hand from MJ Hudson’s M&A and corporate law team.